cockroachdb/docs/v22.1/changefeed-sinks.md

 ### Topic naming

 By default, a Kafka topic has the same name as the table on which a changefeed was created.
-If a changefeed was created on multiple tables, the changefeed will write to multiple topics corresponding to those table names.
+If you create a changefeed on multiple tables, the changefeed will write to multiple topics corresponding to those table names.
+When you run `CREATE CHANGEFEED` to a Kafka sink, the output will display the job ID as well as the topic name(s) that the changefeed will emit to.

 To modify the default topic naming, you can specify a [topic prefix](create-changefeed.html#topic-prefix-param), [an arbitrary topic name](create-changefeed.html#topic-name-param), or use the [`full_table_name` option](create-changefeed.html#full-table-option).
 Using the [`topic_name`](create-changefeed.html#topic-name-param) parameter, you can specify an arbitrary topic name and feed all tables into that topic.